 However, leaders in the field of home visiting are certain that a tipping point is within reach.
 A universally-available, comprehensive continuum of early parent and childhood services is possible.
 A better understanding of the field and the services provided to families is critical to future policy planning and to identify strategies to maximize efficiency and effectiveness.

-This work is funded by the Winer Family Foundation, The Duke Endowment, the John Rex Endowment, and the ChildTrust Foundation.
-It is being led by Drs.
-Paul Lanier and Sarah Verbiest at the Jordan Institute for Families at the UNC School of Social Work with key support from Katherine Bryant at the UNC Center for Maternal and Infant Health and Gerard Chung, a doctoral student at the UNC School of Social Work.
-The project began on January 1, 2018 with a targeted report completion date of June 31, 2018.
-A mixed methods design leveraging multiple data sources will be used to provide a comprehensive statewide landscape analysis.
-Data sources will include; 1) existing data from program reports or published literature from EHV models, 2) a project developed statewide survey, and 3) key informant interviews.
-Findings will be reported using geographic information system modeling, social network analysis and cost-benefit forecasting.
-Partners will be convened to review and interpret the results leading to recommendations for next steps in home visiting for North Carolina’s families.
-Questions?
-Please contact us at firstname.lastname@example.org.
+The assessment was funded by the Winer Family Foundation, The Duke Endowment, the John Rex Endowment, and the ChildTrust Foundation.
+It was led by Drs.
+Paul Lanier and Sarah Verbiest at the Jordan Institute for Families at the UNC School of Social Work with key support from Katherine Bryant at the Center for Maternal and Infant Health and Gerard Chung, a doctoral student at the School of Social Work.
+A mixed methods design leveraging multiple data sources was used to provide a comprehensive statewide landscape analysis.
+Data sources included; 1) existing data from program reports or published literature from EHV models, 2) a project developed statewide survey, and 3) key informant interviews.
+The team also received support and feedback from three different advisory groups.

 The National Home Visiting Resource Center offers many valuable resources – to our project and your work as well.
 Click here to access their 2017 Home Visiting State by State report.

-The North Carolina Home Visiting Summit will be held October 22 & 23, 2018.
-More details and the event flyer can be found here.
+The North Carolina Home Visiting Summit will be held October 22 & 23, 2018 in Greensboro, NC.